Urigo/angular-meteor/README.md

 ````
 It will likely curse that ````Mongo```` is undefined.
 Luckily, packages adds Angular2 and Meteor declaration file, which means you'll need only to reference it in your TypeScript files to fix errors.

 When you first run your app, Angular2-Meteor will create a declarations (or typings) file ````typings/angular2-meteor.d.ts```` in your app folder .
-Add reference to it (relatively to top folder) in every TypeScript file you have created, for example:
+Add reference to it (relatively to top folder) in every TypeScript file you have created as follows:
 ````ts
 /// <reference path="../typings/angular2-meteor.d.ts" />
 ````